 Altitude 316m a.s.l

 This is a small pillared outcrop in the Kilpatrick hills to the north of Clydebank near to Jaw Reservoir.
-Rock type is unknown but probably basalt.
+Walk in is approx 45mins uphill all the way.

-A safer, but longer, option is to park at the Concho Road public car park beside the Concho stones and walk up the footpath North, through the fields and past the waterfall to the dam.
-The crag is visiible to the north-east from the dam, above the line of the forrest.
+Park at the Concho Road public car park beside the Concho stones and walk up the footpath North, through the fields and past the Grey Mare's Tail waterfall to the dam.
+The crag is visible to the north-east from the dam, above the line of the forrest.

-From the dam it's approx 1km walking across country to reach the crag.
+From the dam it's an approx 1km walking across country to reach the crag, following a landrover track.
 Skirt the west end of the reservoir and head north-east to pick up a landrover track along the edge of the forest.
 The crag should be visible on the south-west side of the hill.

 There is usually livestock so please put your dog on the lead if they are coming too.